Shadota/SillyTavern-MessageSummarize/README.md

 #### Long-Term Memory Injection
 - These settings affect how `long-term` summaries are injected.
 - Because `long-term` summaries are manually selected, there is no automatic inclusion criteria.
+- By default, all summaries will be placed in `short-term` memory until they exceed the `short-term` context limit, at which point they will either be discarded or moved to `long-term` memory if you have manually marked them as such.
+If instead you enable `Always Separate`, marked summaries will always be put in `long-term` memory regardless of short-term context.
+Be aware that this may put memories out of chronological order.
 - The `Context` determines how many tokens in your context all `long-term` summaries are allowed to take up.
 Once older summaries exceed this limit, they are removed from context completely.
 - You can also select where in your context to inject `long-term` summaries, or choose not to inject them at all (in which case you would need to use the `{{qm-long-term-memory}}` to manually put them into your context).
 - If you select the same injection position for both `short-term` and `long-term`, then `long-term` will be placed before `short-term`.